 The one technical merit the game has going for it is parallax scrolling.
 Sadly, the same few backgrounds are employed ad nauseam as you "stretch fight" your way through an absurdly high number of levels.
 The enemy sprites are dirty, ugly, and oddly diminutive.
 Bravoman comes off as a stinker of a "superhero" as he bullies around tiny tanks, dwarfish ninjas, and other such munchkins who stand barely one-half his height.

 Not content with mere multilayer backgrounds as their trump card, the Bravoman design team tried to go the extra mile by tossing sidescrolling shooter levels into the mix.
 Unfortunately, Bravo's hitbox is huge, the controls feel clunky, and all of the strips look the same.

 In fact, repetition is what ultimately deals the deathblow to Bravoman.
-It may seem like an acceptable game early on because of the amusing cheesiness and the parallax-graced backdrops, but eventually the experience becomes sickening as one continually comes across redundant visual elements and perennially endures the hero's infamous, irrepressible shouts of "Bravo!"
-And as all of that recycling occurs, the bosses become more aggressive and the stages themselves become more mazelike and restrictive, making the inadequacy of the controls not only evident but also unforgivable.
+It may seem like an acceptable game early on because of its amusing cheesiness and parallax-graced backdrops, but eventually the experience becomes sickening, as one continually comes across redundant visual elements and perennially endures the hero's infamous, irrepressible shouts of "Bravo!"
+And as all of the recycling occurs, the bosses become more aggressive and the stages themselves become more mazelike and restrictive, making the inadequacy of the controls not only evident but also unforgivable.